Workshop for Parents of Kids with Type 1 Diabetes

 WHAT IS INCLUDED: 6 two-hour coaching sessions with an intimate group consisting of other parents of kids with T1D + workbook, workbook supplement, reading materials

-Email firstname.lastname@example.org to receive updates on the
+Email firstname.lastname@example.org to receive updates.

 What age does my child or teen need to be in order for me to benefit from this course?
 The curriculum in this course is designed for parents and caregivers of kids between the ages of 7-17.
 However, parents of kids under the age of 7 and over the age of 17 may still take away valuable insight, information and techniques that can transform their relationships and better support their kids and themselves in dealing with diabetes.

 Your course seems pretty expensive, and I already spend so much $$ on diabetes.
 I value what you’re offering, but I just can’t afford it!